LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 Social Messaging will support basic routing of a social media channel (e.g. Facebook or Twitter) to a single Skill.
 Each channel will map to a separate skill.

 More complex routing can be supported through professional services (e.g. Automation routing bot).
-More complex routing and public filtering will not be supported in the initial MVP but will be supported in future phases of the Social Messaging product.

 {: .notice}
 Social Messaging will not add any additional metrics or capabilities to the Conversational Cloud reporting facilities.
 All existing facilities, such as the Analytics Builder, should operate with Social Messaging as expected.